Pre-school to entering 1st-grade units are made up of coed groups with gender-appropriate counselors in each group.

 Welcome to Junior Village at Camp Deeny Riback!
 Junior Camp is a section of the camp that is miniaturized and age-appropriate for our toddlers.
 JV offers a wide variety of activities at camp.
 This ranges from swimming (zero entry to 4 ft swimming pool), playground, arts and crafts, ceramics, sports, dancing, and more!
 Our toddlers are placed in groups ranging from 10-12 campers with 3 staff!
 In addition to the 3 staff, campers have a Unit Leader who oversees the staff and entire age group.
 In Junior Village, each group has access to their own cabin with individual lockers for each camper.
 This is a great place for campers to cool down, change from swimming, and re-group for all the fun events.
 Throughout the summer, campers will have special events, color war, vendors, and nonstop fun and excitement In Junior Village, your camper will learn how to make new friends, try new things and grow tremendously in the short time at CDR.

-2nd through 4th-grade units are made up of same-gender groups, and their daily choice period will continue to consist of activities with boys and girls.
+2nd grade is made up of coed groups and 3rd through 5th-grade units are made up of same-gender groups, and their daily choice period will continue to consist of activities with boys and girls.

 Welcome to Middle Camp!
 Middle Camp is an awesome time for campers as they have graduated from Junior Village and have the chance to explore a bit more of what camp has to offer.
 Some things that get added to a camper’s experience are having access to our section on Budd Lake (canoeing, fishing, kayaking, tubing) in addition to having archery on their summer schedule!
 Daily activities involve more instruction, where the sole emphasis is still making sure campers are having FUN!
 When camp ends for the day there are a couple of times where middle campers get to experience a “late stay” at camp or even an overnight.
 Nothing better than late-night activities, dinner, and smores at camp capped off with a night under the stars.
 Middle campers will receive some off-camp trips and become mini role models for our little campers.
 You will see a sense of independence and maturity from your child in just a few weeks attending CDR!